Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/camryn.md

 - **One avenue for improvement**: As your analysis centers around the grammaticality of the posts themselves, I was curious to learn how the additional information you save (like number of comments, upvotes, etc.) will play into your project in the future.
 They're definitely useful pieces of information to have, but maybe a comment somewhere explaining why they're maintained in your data set would be useful.

 - **One thing I learned**: I'm also scraping info from Reddit for my project, and didn't really know how to initialize the API without sharing my private info, and I think the way that you do is is very straightforward and useful to keep in mind!

+### Camryn's response

+Hi, Alex!
+Thank you for your feedback.
+I talk a bit about why I save certain information regarding posts, such as number of upvotes, in my [Project Plan](https://github.com/Data-Science-for-Linguists-2023/For-Reddit-Grammaticality-Analysis/blob/main/project_plan.md).
+Essentially, if time permits, I want to see if grammaticality has any impact on the interactions that a post my receive.
+I figured I would save that information to the dataframe while I was collecting them, instead of having to query for a bunch of additional information regarding 10k+ posts later, which is why they are there.
+But, you are definitely right in that I should have a comment explaining what information I collect and why in my notebooks.